Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

 * 3.)
 Connect to random subset of peers from the list
 * 4.)
 Repeat steps 2 and 3
 ---
-## Paritions
+## Partitions
 <img style="width: 800px" src="../../assets/img/3-Blockchain/3.7-p2p-partition.svg">
 Notes:
-    Talk about how when a partition happens in P2P vs Centralized In p2p only one node needs to have a full copy in order for the file to beable to be distributed accross the network
+    Talk about how when a partition happens in P2P vs Centralized In p2p only one node needs to have a full copy in order for the file to be able to be distributed across the network
 ---v
 ## Partitions cont..
 <img style="width: 500px" src="../../assets/img/3-Blockchain/3.7-p2p-partition2.svg">